Discord-Nexus/Discord-Nexus/blog/22-11-2023-Safeguarding-Discord-Account-with-Email-Aliases.md

 # FAQ:
 ### Is using proton mail and simple login is safe for privacy and data?
-> ofcourse it is safe and it is made for protect your data and privacy by making your email encrypted and secure.
+> Of course it is safe and it is made for protect your data and privacy by making your email encrypted and secure.